murex/EventStormingJournal/_posts/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming.markdown

 This phase should trigger intense discussions.
 Take the opportunity to nudge participants into capturing [domain definitions and problems](https://philippe.bourgau.net/detailed-agenda-of-a-ddd-big-picture-event-storming-part-1/) to look into.
 For example:

 - If someone wrote an event &quot;Artifact created&quot; ask what an artifact is.
 Either they&#39;ll find a better work, or they&#39;ll write a definition for what an artifact is
-- As a facilitator, don&#39;t hesitate to ask the dumb question no one dares to.
+- **As a facilitator, don&#39;t hesitate to ask the dumb question no one dares to**.
 If an event is written &quot;Calculation result sent&quot; ask &quot;What calculation?
 And what Result?&quot;

 The idea is to make everything that is implicit explit!

 [![Drawing of a Big Picture Event Storming board with vertical and horizontal flow patterns.
 Vertical alignment models branching, while horizontal alignment models concurrent flows.]({{site.url}}{{site.baseurl}}/imgs/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming/flow-patterns-small.jpeg)]({{site.url}}{{site.baseurl}}/imgs/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming/flow-patterns.jpeg)

 As they&#39;ll arrange the stickies in chronological, participants will identify alternate flows, or things that can happen concurrently.
-Invite them to use swimlanes or vertical alignment to represent these situations.
+Invite them to **use swimlanes or vertical alignment** to represent these situations.

 ## 6. Adding Actors and External Systems

 You should start to see the story of your system emerge.
 All good stories have heroes, though!
-This time, ask attendees to identify actors (people with a role) and external systems (ex: an online API) that trigger or respond to events.
+This time, **ask attendees to identify actors (people with a role) and external systems (ex: an online API) that trigger or respond to events**.

 ![Drawing of an actor post-it for Big Picture Event Storming.
 It's a small yellow post-it with the role written on and a stick figure drawn on.]({{site.url}}{{site.baseurl}}/imgs/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming/actor-post-it.png)